 On the other hand, growing small businesses take on loans to fund working capital requirements, equipment purchases and real estate, inventory purposes, etc. In short, various consumer loan products are available in the market.
 Thus it is important for consumers to understand their own needs before availing of any of the products.
 This article will briefly explain consumer loans and their different types.

 Types of Consumer Loan

-There are multiple types of consumer loans available in the market suitable for the different needs of the consumers.
+Multiple consumer loan types are available in the market, suitable for the different needs of the consumers.
 Some of the most common types of consumer loans are as follows:

-A mortgage is a secured loan given by a bank to a consumer for buying a house, which usually costs much more than what an average person earns in a year.
-This type of loan is stretched over a longer period of time to ease out monthly installments, the most common mortgage being a 30-year fixed-rate loan.
+A mortgage is a secured loan from a bank to a consumer for buying a house, which usually costs much more than an average person earns in a year.
+This type of loan is stretched over a longer period to ease out monthly installments, the most common mortgage being a 30-year fixed-rate loan.

 2. Auto Loan

 An auto loan is either extended by a bank or the car dealer itself to finance the purchase of a vehicle.
 The term of a typical auto loan ranges from 2 years to 7 years.
 The tenure is shorter, and the down payment is larger for an auto loan due to the rapid car value depreciation.
 It is typically secured in nature.

 3. Education Loan